Italy watchdog fines Bollore three million euro for market rigging

-MILAN Italy's stock market watchdog has fined French industrialist and activist investor Vincent Bollore 3 million euros ($4 million) for manipulating the share price of the former holding company that controlled insurer Fondiaria-SAI.
+MILAN Italy's stock market watchdog has fined French industrialist and activist investor Vincent Bollore 3 million euros (2 million pounds) for manipulating the share price of the former holding company that controlled insurer Fondiaria-SAI.

 According to Consob, in 2010 Bollore bought shares in Premafin, a Ligresti family holding company that owned the struggling Italian insurer.